coreos/docs/sdk-distributors/sdk/modifying-coreos/index.md

 Let's get set up with an SDK chroot and build a bootable image of CoreOS.
 The SDK chroot has a full toolchain and isolates the build process from quirks and differences between host OSes.
-The SDK must be ran on an x86-64 Linux machine, the distro should not matter (Ubuntu, Fedora, etc).
+The SDK must be run on an x86-64 Linux machine, the distro should not matter (Ubuntu, Fedora, etc).

 ### Prerequisites